 To change this almost instinctive process by adding disguise takes a cognizant and decided effort on the part of the writer.
 He must concentrate on changing what he has become accustomed to doing automatically.
 In the preponderance of cases, the changes in of themselves will not be consistent.
 That is, the letter “a” which has been disguised in one word may look very different from the “a” in the next word.
 These two “a’s” may be very different from a subsequent “a” made in yet a third place.
 As the disguise is not instinctive using habitual characteristics, an effort has to be made to create it.
 The writer in order to make all of the disguise appear consistent, must remember something that he is unaccustomed to doing.

 There will be cases, however, where a lengthy legal battle over the providing of exemplars or some other facet of the case will have given a suspect adequate time to practice a disguise.
 He may even have had enough time to develop and commit to memory a new handwriting style.
 In light of this, it is always in the best interests of the pending examination to gather request exemplars as early into the initial case investigation as possible.
 Once the suspect realizes the evidence potential of the disputed writing, it is almost a sure bet that he will be opportunistic enough to take steps to contaminate that portion of the case.
 This is particularly true if he is incarcerated while awaiting trial, with little but time on his hands.
-Some correctional institutions or other jail facilities have quite elaborate law libraries that include texts concerning questioned document and other forensic examinations.
+Some correctional institutions or other jail facilities have quite elaborate law libraries that include texts concerning questioned document examinations.